 - Level: Level 5 (SCQF level 11)

 - Available to Visiting Students: Yes

-Quantum information science is an interdisciplinary field of research concerned with the encoding and manipulation of information in the state of a quantum system.
-This course will provide an introduction to the field, including aspects of classical information theory; the physics of measurement and evolution of finite-dimensional quantum systems; entanglement; and elements of quantum computation.
+Quantum information science is an interdisciplinary field of research concerned with the encoding, manipulation, and read-out of information in the state of a quantum system.
+This course will introduce the field, including aspects of classical information theory; the physics of measurement and evolution of finite-dimensional quantum systems; entanglement; and elements of quantum computation.